workshopper/how-to-markdown/exercises/images/en.md

 ## THE CHALLENGE

+Add a first-level heading with `Images` text inside.

 Let's say we have a Markdown logo on this URL: `http://bit.do/how-to-markdown`

-You have to write the first-level heading that will contain `Markdown` string.
 Below, you should create a inline-style image with `Markdown logo` as alternate text and `http://bit.do/how-to-markdown` as URL.

 ---